This article has links to products and services we love, which we may make commission from.

 Perfect for staying indoors while still enjoying the seasonal spirit!

-Note that the museum is only open Tuesday-Friday.
+Note that the museum is closed on Mondays and holidays.

 Pineland Farms (15 Farm View Drive, New Gloucester) is open every winter for fun outdoor activities.